syseleven/grav-docs-syseleven-stack/user/pages/03.Howtos/16.migrate-to-ceph/docs.en.md

 [~]>#
 ```

-Quobyte also is able to give you storage as a block device same as your local devices and this is completely transparent from point of view of Operating System
+Quobyte also is able to give you storage as a block device same as your local devices and this is completely transparent from the point of view of the Operating System

-At this example, I have two volumes created with QB and attached to my Instance
+In this example, I have two volumes created with QB and attached to my Instance

 ```shell
 [~]>$ openstack volume list --fit-width